-Ever wanted to interview your relatives?
-This post will point you in the right direction as to why it is important to do interviews and also provide you with resources on how to interview and also the types of questions that you should be asking your relatives.
+Interviewing Your Family and Relatives can be fun and also provide you with a treasure of genealogical information.
+With this post, I will tell you why it is important to do interviews, provide you with resources on how to interview, and also the types of questions that you should be asking your relatives.

 To me genealogy is more than just a hobby, it is more than just collecting names and dates.
 To me it is about uncovering those hidden ancestors and along the way uncovering their stories either be their successes or failures.
 Stories about struggles and adversity while others of happiness and joy.

-A great resource and technique to uncovering your Mexican Ancestry is interviewing.
-Be it either just asking a few questions or a full blown interview.
+A great resource and technique for uncovering your Mexican Ancestry are interviews.
+Be it either just asking a few questions or a full-blown interview.
 Interviewing is essential since it will provide a written, audio, or video record of your ancestors life’s, hopes, and dreams.

-For example if you interview your father and ask the sample questions provided later in this post you will not just record about him but also about his parents and grandparents how they were and his thoughts and impressions about them.
-You might also get some of those stories that has helped him define whom he is in life.
+For example, if you interview your father and ask the sample questions provided later in this post you will not just record about him but also about his parents and grandparents how they were and his thoughts and impressions about them.
+You might also get some of those stories that have helped him define whom he is in life.

 Who to interview?

 First, gather your notes about the person you are about to interview.
-Use all or some of the questions provided on the PDF in the next section.
+Use all or some of the questions provided in the PDF in the next section.

 Second, determine if it will be a written, audio, or video interview.
-For written interviews you just need pen and pencil.
+For written interviews, you just need pen and pencil.
 I prefer audio recordings since with a digital recorder you can just transfer the file to your computer.
-The benefits of audio or video is that you don’t have to worry about writing information but only focus on asking the right question.
+The benefits of audio or video are that you don’t have to worry about writing information but only focus on asking the right question.

 - Video Recorders (from Amazon)

-Third, contact them in advance and introduce your self by providing exactly how you are related to them (that is if it is a distant relative whom does not know you personally).
+Third, contact them in advance and introduce your self by providing exactly how you are related to them (that is if it is a distant relative who does not know you personally).

 Fourth, set up an interview date preferably in a quiet place.